smXplorer/AlliGator/docs/source/alligator-source-image-panel.rst

 | 6 | .. image:: images/IB5.png |Cycle through Image ROIs.                                   |
 +---+---------------------------+------------------------------------------------------------+

-+ *Delete source image overlay*: Right-click the button to specify the button' s action when pressed
++ *Delete source image overlay*: Right-click the button to specify the button's action when pressed

   + ``All Overlays``: delete all Image Source overlays
   + ``Source Image ROIs``: delete the image ROI contours resulting from